B7M/PyGlide_Actions/README.md

 Welcome to PyGlide!
 Where you can publish free educational content.
-You can start but creating a new notebook or by uploading an existing one.
+You can start by creating a new notebook or uploading an existing one.
 Make sure you follow the instructions provided in [PyGlide](https://github.com/B7M/PyGlide) page to get the best results.

 ## Introducing PyGlide: